GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 ---

-Version control will be accepted, but is not preferred.
+Version control will be accepted but is not preferred.
 This is because it can easily be separated from the source code itself.
-An end user downloading the source code will likely not clone the repository and thusly not have access to the commit history of modifications.
+An end user downloading the source code will likely not clone the repository and thus not have access to the commit history of modifications.

 Another approach would be a dedicated document listing the modification information.
 However, this is the most intensive for the maintainers and is not expected.